Meowcolm024/FGO_Battle/README.md

-The coordinates in the script ares based on screenshots from _Huawei Mate 10 Pro_ with a resolution of 2160x1080, you may need to change some parameters if your phone is this resolution orz
+The coordinates in the script ares based on screenshots from _Huawei Mate 10 Pro_ with a resolution of 2160x1080, you may need to change some parameters if your phone is not this resolution.
+QAQ
 Just run _"test.py"_